MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-custom-log-parser.md

 ---
-title: Use a custom log parser
+title: Classic portal -  Use a custom log parser
-description: This article provides information about how to use the custom log parser to upload logs for devices that aren't supported to Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to use the custom log parser to upload logs for devices that aren't supported to Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Use a custom log parser
+# Classic portal: Use a custom log parser

 [!INCLUDE [Banner for top of topics](includes/banner.md)]